AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/group-migration.md

 * There are a number of groups that are built-in, and already present on the target cloud system; these are never migrated.
 * Direct member groups of any built-in group directly or indirectly referred to in an ACL or CUG policy of migrated content will be migrated, to ensure users that are direct or indirect members of such groups maintain their access to the migrated content.
 * If a group is on an ACL or CUG policy of migrated content, that group will be migrated.
 * Other groups, such as those not found on an ACL or CUG policy, those already on the destination system, and those with any uniqueness-constrained data already on the target system, will not be migrated.

-* The path logged/reported is only the first path that triggered that group to be migrated, and that group could also be on other paths.
+Note that the path logged/reported for a group is only the first path that triggered that group to be migrated, and that group could also be on other content paths.

 Most groups migrated are configured to be managed by IMS.
 This means that a group in IMS with the same name will be linked to the group in AEM, and any IMS users in the IMS group will become AEM users and members of the group in AEM.
 This allows those users to have access to the content according to ACLs or CUGs policies for the group.